Murph9/RallyGame2/README.md

 Some relic categories:

+-   that get unlocked by having certain parts (and maybe not others?)
--   relics that need distance travelled to get better
+-   that need distance travelled to get better
 -   improve based on part branding based on the amount of a brand of parts you have
 -   every 5 minutes your power/grip/drag gets randomized in some range
 -   temporarily upgrades your car for a limited amount of time